AmigaPorts/ACE/docs/programming/hello_world.md

 }

 void gameGsDestroy(void) {
+  systemUse();
   // Cleanup when leaving this gamestate
-  // Empty at the moment
+  // Empty at the moment except systemUse
 }
 ```